disorderedmaterials/dissolve/web/docs/examples/water/step7.md

 The experimental data to use in the refinement are set in the **Target** option, which lists all available modules by name that have suitable data for the `EPSR` module to use.
 You'll see that Dissolve has added all of the available {{< module "NeutronSQ" >}} modules have been selected automatically.

 All of these default values are fine for our purpose, and there's very little that you should have to change in the first instance.
+So, start the simulation running again to begin the refinement process:

+{{< action type="key" text="Ctrl + R" />}}

-So, start the simulation running again to begin the refinement process, and while it's running we'll go through the different {{< gui-button text="Output" icon="output" >}} tabs in the {{< module "EPSR" >}} module one by one to see what information we have available, and which help to illustrate the basic workflow of the EPSR methodology.
+While the simulation is running we'll go through the different {{< gui-button text="Output" icon="output" >}} tabs in the {{< module "EPSR" >}} module one by one to see what information we have available, and which help to illustrate the basic workflow of the EPSR methodology.

 ### 1. F(Q)